Bye For Now

 Interestingly Dougie had a natural talent for tinkering with electronics.
 I remember I had an alarm clock radio that broke and I gave it to him to tinker with.
 He took it all apart and laid the parts out on a TV tray.
 I assumed that he’d never get it back together again.
 Within two or three weeks he put it back together and it worked!
 I was amazed.
 This was back when he was in his mid 20’s.

-He also had a unique talent of impersonating TV personalities.
-His favorite was Sammy Terry, a local 1960’s-1970’s late night TV show host.
+He also had a unique talent for impersonating TV personalities.
+His favorite was Sammy Terry, a local 1960s–1970s late night TV show host.
 The show was a Friday late night phenomenon in Indianapolis called Nightmare Theater.
-Sammy would open the show emerging out of a coffin and proceed to introduce the scary old movie that was being shown that night.
-Dougie, had fun imitating Sammy Terry’s introduction: “Good evening.
+Sammy would open the show emerging out of a coffin and proceed to introduce the scary movie that was being shown that night.
+Dougie had fun imitating Sammy Terry’s introduction: “Good evening.
 Welcome to Nightmare Theater.
-I’m your host Sammy Terry.”
-(Moo-ha-ha!”)
-He would then go on to announce the movie, like “Tonight we have Frankenstein Meets the Werewolf” (“Moo-ha-ha!”) followed by the dangling emergence of George, his sidekick giant spider, and Sammy’s trademark laughter.
+I’m your host Sammy Terry.
+Moo-ha-ha!”
+He would then go on to announce the movie, like “Tonight we have Frankenstein Meets the Werewolf.
+Moo-ha-ha!” followed by the dangling emergence of George, his sidekick giant spider, and Sammy’s trademark laughter.

-In the mid 1990’s our mom was suffering from the effects of Alzheimer’s and was transitioned to an assisted living center in St Louis, to be near my sister, Joyce.
+Then, as life went on into the mid-1990s, mom become ill with Alzheimer’s Disease.
+My sister, Joyce, moved mom to an assisted living center in St Louis, to be near her.
 At this same time, Dougie went to live in St Louis in a small nearby apartment.

-While Dougie enjoyed the apartment, It didn’t work out well for him.
-He really needed more structure and guidance, plus he got bit by an unknown dog in the neighborhood and had to undergo a painful series of rabies shots.
-So after about a year of living on his own, my niece, Debbie invited Dougie to come live with her in the Central West End area of St Louis.
-While in St. Louis Dougie really enjoyed playing basketball and softball with a special education group.
-He also had the love and support of my other niece, Marlene, who lived in St Louis too.
+While Dougie enjoyed the apartment, it didn’t work out well for him.
+He really needed more structure and guidance, plus he was bitten by an unknown dog in the neighborhood and had to undergo a painful series of rabies shots.
+So after about a year of living on his own, my niece Debbie, invited Dougie to come live with her in the Central West End area of St Louis.
+While in St. Louis, Dougie enjoyed playing basketball and softball with a special education group.
+He also had the love and support of my other niece, Marlene, who lived in St. Louis as well.

-In 2001 Debbie decided to move to the Seattle Washington area and so Dougie moved too.
-My niece, Marlene moved there a few months later as well.
+In 2001 Debbie decided to move to the Seattle, Washington area and so Dougie moved too.
+Marlene moved there a few months later as well.
 They settled in a small town called Burien, where Debbie was instrumental in creating a program, called Clean Sweep.
 It was specifically designed for employing disabled people to help pick up trash around downtown Burien.
-Dougie worked part time for Clean Sweep and enjoyed everything about it.
-He enjoyed his job, enjoyed working along side his fellow disabled workers, and enjoyed getting to know the local store owners and their frequent customers.
-He also enjoyed the independence and freedom of using an inexpensive transportation program available in Burien.
+Dougie worked part-time for Clean Sweep and enjoyed everything about it.
+He enjoyed his job, enjoyed working alongside his fellow disabled workers, and enjoyed getting to know the local store owners and their frequent customers.
+He also enjoyed the independence and freedom of using an inexpensive transportation program available in Burien called Astro Bus.

-However, a downside to his independence and freedom occurred when a stranger took advantage of Dougie one day.
+However, one downside to his independence and freedom occurred when a stranger took advantage of Dougie one day.
 He walked over to Arby’s and on his way back a car stopped and blocked his way.
 A pregnant lady with two kids told him that she and her kids were hungry.
 She asked him to buy them some food, and then a boy joined them and he bought his food too.
-She then coerced him to go to the bank and withdraw as much money as he could from the bank machine.
-He gave her the money (I think it was $200 or $300, or whatever the maximum bank card withdrawal was at that time) and then she left.
+She then coerced him to go to the bank and withdraw as much money as he could from the ATM.
+He gave her the money (I think it was $200 or $300, or whatever the maximum debit card withdrawal was at that time), and then she left.
 He also lost his phone that same day.
-Later, a police report was filed but of course the lady was never found.
-We were all so upset and so sad that this happened to our Dougie.
+Later, a police report was filed but, of course, the lady was never found.
+We were all upset and sad that this happened to our sweet Dougie.

 And while he really enjoyed working, he was actually hit and injured by a vehicle on two separate occasions while working.
-After spending some time in the hospital with a broken hip (hairline fracture) from the second car incident, his job duties were then changed to inside only.
+After spending sometime in the hospital with a broken hip (a hairline fracture) from the second car incident his job duties were then changed to inside work only.

 He also had some problems with recurring staph infections over the past several years, some requiring hospitalizations.
-He had to have his middle toe removed from his right foot in January of 2023 due to another staph infection.
+He had to have his middle toe removed from his right foot in January 2023 due to a staph infection.
 He was hospitalized for a month, and then spent another month in a rehab center, Hallmark Manor.
 His only complaint was that he couldn’t get his favorite TV shows at either place although he did like some of the new TV channels he watched at the rehab center.
-He also enjoyed playing board games at Hallmark Manor.
-He enjoyed winning .50 cents from playing two of the Bingo games!
+He also enjoyed playing board games at Hallmark Manor, and winning 50 cents from playing two Bingo games!

-When he was being treated weekly for his foot wound, he so looked forward to going to the foot doctor on Tuesdays; that was the day he got breakfast to-go at the Jack in the Box.
+When he was being treated weekly for his foot wound, he so looked forward to going to the foot doctor on Tuesdays; that was the day he got to get breakfast to-go at the Jack in the Box.
 The rest of his meals were generally at home.
 He was allowed to microwave food but not allowed to use the stovetop or oven, due to safety concerns.
-His favorite breakfast cereals were Captain Crunch, Fruit Loops, and Lucky Charms.
+His favorite breakfast cereals were Cap’n Crunch, Froot Loops, and Lucky Charms.
 His favorite lunches were Hot Pockets and Smucker’s Uncrustables Peanut Butter and Grape Jelly Sandwiches.
-Some of his other favorite foods included Pop Tarts, chips, and corn dogs with catsup.
-His favorite to-go restaurants were Panda Express, Jack in the Box, Subway, and The Chicken Burger Place.
-His favorite desserts were oatmeal raisin cookies, vanilla ice cream, strawberry popsicles, and homemade puff wheat balls.
-On Sunday’s he looked forward to having a big breakfast prepared for him: eggs and sausage or pancakes with peanut butter, a Query family favorite.
+Some of his other favorite foods included Pop Tarts, chips, and corn dogs with ketchup.
+His favorite to-go restaurants were Panda Express, Jack in the Box, Subway, and the Chicken Burger Place.
+His favorite desserts were oatmeal raisin cookies, vanilla ice cream, strawberry popsicles, and homemade puffed wheat balls.
+On Sundays he looked forward to having a big breakfast prepared for him: eggs and sausage or pancakes with peanut butter, a Query family favorite.

 Dougie loved Debbie’s dogs, Bella and Honey.
 They kept him company and made him laugh.
 Honey liked to sit in his favorite chair whenever he got up.
 Bella liked to sit on his bed when he was not in it.
 He’d give them treats in order to get them to move!

-I remember when Dougie was young, the doctor told my mom that Dougie’s life expectancy would be short, however, that doctor was wrong.
+I remember when Dougie was young, the doctor told my mom that Dougie’s life expectancy would be short, but that doctor was wrong.
 God had a plan and a purpose for Dougie’s life.
 Yes, his life was full of challenges, but God blessed him with a happy disposition, a sense of humor, a loving family, and a long life.
-More so, Dougie was loved by many, and was a blessing to many more.
+Moreover, Dougie was loved by many, and he was a blessing to many.
 By the grace of God, he celebrated his 67th birthday on April 2, 2024.

 Ron, Joyce, Dougie, me, and Dennis in